-Manual therapy is a general term for treatment performed with the hands and not with any other devices or machines.
-The goals of manual therapy include relaxation, less pain, and more flexibility.
-Manual therapy includes:
+Manual therapy (sometimes called bodywork) is a general term for treatment performed mostly with the hands.
+The goals of manual therapy include relaxation, decreased pain, and increased flexibility.

 Physical therapy almost always includes education and training in areas such as:

 - Using assistive devices such as crutches or wheelchairs.

 - Doing home exercises designed to help with your injury or condition.

 - Making your home safe for you if you have strength, balance, or vision problems.

 In some locations, physical therapists are specially trained to be involved in other types of treatment, including:

 - Vestibular rehabilitation, which helps your inner ear respond to changes in your body position.
 This is helpful if you have problems with vertigo, or a feeling that you or your surroundings are spinning or tilting when there is actually no movement.
 Rehabilitation (rehab) can help you get used to the problem so you know when to expect it.
 And rehab can train your body to know how to react.

 - Wound care.
 Wounds that are very severe or don't heal well, often because of poor blood flow to the area, can require extensive care.
 This may include special cleaning and bandaging on a regular and long-term basis.
 Sometimes oxygen treatment or electrical stimulation is part of the treatment.